quixilabs/api-grant-watchers/README.md

 - Save grant data to Supabase
 - RESTful API endpoints for searching grants
 - Support for both GET and POST requests
+- Duplicate detection to prevent storing the same grant multiple times
+- Keyword tracking to associate grants with search terms
+- Automated checking for new grants based on saved keywords
+- Statistics on grants found per keyword

 ## Setup